ColeHoffmann/Boolean-Gurus/Project3Alt/scraper/README.md

 **_Instruction_:<br />
 Install the required software by running "bundle install" and "yarn install" first.
-Before running the rails server, be sure to run "rails db:migrate", followed by "rails db:seed" to first scrape, and store the course data into the database. rails db:seed runs app/model/scraper.rb which contains the code to scrape the data from the url given above.**
+Before running the rails server, be sure to run "rails db:migrate", followed by "rails db:seed" to first scrape, and store the course data into the database. rails db:seed runs app/model/scraper.rb which contains the code to scrape the data from the url given above.
+After running db:seed, run "rails server" to start the sample view and open browser to 127.0.0.1:3000 for the view

+**

 This project was completed by:<br />
 **Ryan Lannutti<br />